4awpawz/buster/README.md

     * :3: - Instructs Buster to create a copy of each input file using a hash-based file name and to search each copied file's content, replacing all references to file names with their corresponding hash-based file names.
 The copied file's hash-based file name will be *[original file name].[some hash value].[original file type]* (e.g. `app.[some hash value].js`).

-3. output - an absolute or relative path to where the output of the operation is to be saved.
+3. output - a relative path to where the output of the operation is to be saved.
 Supports *globs/wildcard* patterns.

 >__Important__ Buster assumes that all relative paths are relative to `process.cwd()`.